Engeloid/gnark-rollup-example/README.md

 ## Setup

+## Contracts

+Ensure that the contracts are saved as utf8.

 ### Run solc locally using docker to generate solidity contract

 First bind local path, so that docker container has the repo to work with the files.